ClovCG/mine-project/README.md

 ## Download

-The game can be downloading by [clicking here](https://github.com/ClovCG/mine-project/releases/tag/1.0.0) (or by going to the releases section of this page) and selecting the .zip file.
+The game can be downloading by [clicking here](https://github.com/ClovCG/mine-project/releases/tag/1.0.0) (or by going to the releases section of this page) and selecting the .zip file of the desired version.
 Game is plug and play, no installation needed.